-Kentucky does not require that teacher preparation programs for elementary teacher candidates address the science of reading.
+South Carolina does not require that teacher preparation programs for elementary teacher candidates address the science of reading.
 The state has neither coursework requirements nor standards related to this critical area.
-Kentucky has adopted NCATE's ACEI standards for approving its elementary programs.
-However, ACEI standards do not explicitly require that teachers receive training in the five essential components of reading instruction.

-Kentucky also does not require teacher candidates to pass an assessment that measures knowledge of scientifically based reading instruction prior to certification or at any point thereafter.
+South Carolina also does not require teacher candidates to pass an assessment that measures knowledge of scientifically based reading instruction prior to certification or at any point thereafter. prepared before entering the classroom.

-Kentucky does not meet this goal.
-The state should ensure that teacher preparation programs adequately prepare elementary teacher candidates in the science of reading by requiring that these programs train candidates in the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension.
-Kentucky should also utilize a rigorous assessment tool to ensure that its teacher candidates are adequately prepared before entering the classroom.
 The state's assessment should clearly test knowledge and skills related to the science of reading, similar to the assessment adopted by Massachusetts, and if it is combined with an assessment that also tests general pedagogy or elementary content, it should report a subscore for the science of reading specifically.
 Elementary teachers who do not possess the minimum knowledge in this area should not be eligible for licensure.